awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-transfer-server.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `IdentityProviderDetails`  <a name="cfn-transfer-server-identityproviderdetails"></a>
-This parameter is required when the `IdentityProviderType` is set to `API_GATEWAY`\.
+Required when `IdentityProviderType` is set to `API_GATEWAY`\.
 Accepts an array containing all of the information required to call a customer\-supplied authentication API, including the API Gateway URL\.
-This property is not required when the `IdentityProviderType` is set to `SERVICE_MANAGED`\.
+Not required when `IdentityProviderType` is set to `SERVICE_MANAGED`\.
 *Required*: No
 *Type*: [IdentityProviderDetails](aws-properties-transfer-server-identityproviderdetails.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `IdentityProviderType`  <a name="cfn-transfer-server-identityprovidertype"></a>
-Specifies the mode of authentication for the SFTP server\.
-The default value is `SERVICE_MANAGED`, which allows you to store and access SFTP user credentials within the AWS Transfer for SFTP service\.
+Specifies the mode of authentication for a file transfer protocol\-enabled server\.
+The default value is `SERVICE_MANAGED`, which allows you to store and access user credentials within the AWS Transfer Family service\.
 Use the `API_GATEWAY` value to integrate with an identity provider of your choosing\.
 The `API_GATEWAY` setting requires you to provide an API Gateway endpoint URL to call for authentication using the `IdentityProviderDetails` parameter\.
 *Required*: No
 *Type*: String
 *Allowed Values*: `API_GATEWAY | SERVICE_MANAGED`
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `LoggingRole`  <a name="cfn-transfer-server-loggingrole"></a>
-A value that allows the service to write your SFTP users' activity to your Amazon CloudWatch logs for monitoring and auditing purposes\.
+Allows the service to write your users' activity to your Amazon CloudWatch logs for monitoring and auditing purposes\.
 *Required*: No
 *Type*: String
 *Minimum*: `20`